Agentopians/WeAi/FEATURES.md

 - **Reputation**: Non-transferable reputation scores (SBTs) may be implemented to influence voting power and rewards based on contribution quality and history.
 - **Value Growth**: The value of $EDIT is intended to grow with the adoption, credibility, and overall success of the "Week in Ethereum News AI Edition" platform.

-## Verifiable AI Processes (Future)
+## Verifiable AI Processes with AVS and TEE

-In the future, we aim to enhance the verifiability of our AI agents and news curation processes, drawing inspiration from 'Level 1 Agent' principles and exploring technologies like Autonomous Verifiable Services (AVSs).
-This will increase transparency and user trust in the platform.
+We are enhancing the verifiability of our AI agents and news curation processes by drawing inspiration from 'Level 1 Agent' principles and leveraging technologies like Autonomous Verifiable Services (AVSs) and Trusted Execution Environments (TEEs).
+This approach increases transparency and user trust in the platform by providing cryptographic assurance of the integrity of the news verification process.

+## Substack and Email Newsletter Distribution

+- Implement Substack page and email list distribution to mirror the original "Week in Ethereum News" delivery method.
+- Automated newsletter publishing to Substack and email list.

 ## Future Features

 - Enhanced personalization for newsletter content.
 - Expanded job posting categories and features.
-- Substack Integration and Email List: Implement Substack page and email list distribution to mirror the original "Week in Ethereum News" delivery method.